 This potential was demonstrated by F. Santini [15], who found that high-energy runaway electrons could be significantly reduced through Anomalous Doppler Effect during lower hybrid wave heating in the Frascati Tokamak .
-However, it is important to note that the high power of lower hybrid waves also increases the population of nonthermal electrons through Landau resonance, leading to a subsequent rise in runaway electrons after the lower hybrid waves are turned off.
+However, it is important to note that the high power of lower hybrid waves also increases the high energy tail of electron energy distribution functions through Landau resonance, leading to a subsequent rise in runaway electrons after the lower hybrid waves are turned off.
 This side effect poses a challenge to the use of lower hybrid waves for suppressing runaway electrons.